elto21ab/THESIS/README.md

    - *API-cloud is discouraged due to possible sensitive information leakage.*

+> [!IMPORTANT]
-> [!IMPORTANT]- Exporting chat messages from Facebook, Instagram, and/or WhatsApp
+> **Exporting chat messages from Facebook, Instagram, and/or WhatsApp**
-> This is a manual process, and Meta will take <a week
+> This is a manual process, and Meta will take a few days to a week.
 > - [Facebook](https://accountscenter.facebook.com/info_and_permissions/dyi) --> Account settings --> Download your information
 >   - Get both Facebook and Instagram
 >   - Date range = All time